UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 When I have free time, I like to keep myself busy with new things.

 * Music:
-  * I Used to be a drummer for a punk rock band in high school until I realized I had stage fright.
+  * I used to be the drums for a punk rock band in high school.
 * Athletic activities:
   * Swimming
   * Track Running